A melting pot of typographic possibilities

 Long ago, in the metal type era, it was common to find capital letters in foundry catalogues with numerals drawn in proportion to the width of these capitals.
 The intended use was often for stationery, sometimes for advertisements.
 In another genre, inscriptions and hand-painted lettering in capitals were accompanied by the appropriate numerals: wider, custom-made according to the context: they were designed to blend in with the text they accompanied.

 Aiglon is reviving this lost tradition.
 By default, there are narrow, tabular numerals.
 But a title, a logotype set in Aiglon with letters and numerals will be harmonious because the numerals are drawn to match capital width by activating the proportional aligned numerals OpenType feature.
 Some particular details are specific to these wide designs: the 2 more pointed and rounded, the 4 open, the 7 pointed.
 The versions adapted to lowercase text settings also offer two variants, including the non-tabular version, which is perfectly suited to lowercase color.
-Finally, if the graphic intention is more rational, an OpenType function allows one to associate a visually adjusted number 1 with the original tabular numerals.
+Finally, if the graphic intention is more rational, an OpenType feature allows one to associate a visually adjusted number 1 with the original tabular numerals.
 Similarly, different percentage variants are available for both lowercase and capital numerals, for the latter in two variants.

 The choice of the name Aiglon